itxpressdigital2/CustomerRegistration/README.md

-Customer can Sign up, Customer login with email or facebook details
+User can sign up with some information e.g name, email, age, gender.
+User also can login with facebook data & existing signup data.